cnlog/ImeStudy/FAQ.md

 Also, the key code mapping may change.

 Usually, Japanese people uses Japanese keyboards.
-Usually, Chinese people uses Chinese keyboards.
+Chinese people uses Chinese keyboards.
-Usually, Korean people uses Korean keyboards.
+Korean people uses Korean keyboards.
 Japanese user doesn't want to use English keyboard to input Japanese text.

-## What is Zenkaku or Hankaku character?
+## What is Zenkaku or Hankaku?

 A Hankaku character is a single-byte character.
 A non-Hankaku character is a Zenkaku character.
 Traditionally, a non-single-byte character (in Shift_JIS encoding) has double width of a Hankaku character.
 A Japanese fixed-width font should follow this traditional rule.

+## What is Hiragana and Katakana?

+Hiragana is a Japanese phonetic character collection (like あいうえお etc.).
+Katakana is a Japanese phonetic character collection (like アイウエオ etc.).

+## What is Kana?

+Kana is Hiragana and/or Katakana.

+## What is Kanji?

+The Kanji characters originate on the Chinese characters (like 亜阿唖).

+## What is Kanji radical?

+The Kanji radical is a component of the Chinese character (or a Kanji character).

+## What is Romaji conversion?

+Romaji conversion is a translation from English alphabet text into Kana character text.

+## What is Kana-Kanji conversion?

+Kana-Kanji conversion is a conversion from Kana text into Kanji or something text.
+A normal Japanese keyboard cannot type the Kanji characters directly.

 ## How is the Japanese keyboard?